Vishva Dixit: Genentech

 In 1997, Dixit became the Director of Molecular Oncology at Genentech.
 In 2009 he led the Department of Physiological Chemistry.
 As of 2016 he held the position of Vice President of Discovery Research, and oversaw Genentech's postdoctoral program.

-In 2005, he was appointed Vice President of Discovery Research and in 2007, took over leadership of the Department of Physiological Chemistry.
-He later became the Vice President of Discovery Research, while maintaining responsibility for the Department of Physiological Chemistry.
-He also oversees Genentech's postdoctoral program.

 Notable research discoveries

 As one of the world's most cited scientists, some of Dixit's publications have garnered more than 2,000 citations.
 He was the second most highly cited scientist in the world in 1996.
-His work on apoptosis is taught in biomedical textbooks.
-His lab's discovery of MyD88 (25) as a central conduit for signals emanating from the interleukin-1 receptor is considered as one of the “Pillars in Immunology” by the Journal of Immunology.
+His lab's discovery of MyD88 (25) as a central conduit for signals emanating from the interleukin-1 receptor is considered as one of the "Pillars in Immunology" by the Journal of Immunology.

-Dixit's papers, including his work on apoptosis and inflammation, have been designated “hot papers” on multiple occasions by The Scientist.
+Dixit's papers, including his work on apoptosis and inflammation, have been designated "hot papers" on multiple occasions by The Scientist.
 This designation signifies emerging work that has a disproportionate impact on a field.

 His research on apoptosis (programmed cell death) is now commonly found in introductory textbooks in both biology and medicine.

-Early research on thrompospondin
+Early research on thrombospondin

 While at the University of Michigan, he received funding from the National Institutes of Health to support research into thrombospondin, as his laboratory had shown this protein had a role in promoting cancer metastases.